 MCU is committed to the vision that every family deserves a midwife.
 The MCU curriculum is firmly grounded in the unique and profound power of the Midwives Model of CareTM as a primary pathway for improving outcomes and eliminating disparities during the childbearing year.
-MCU is committed to undertaking a holistic approach to disparity and diversity initiatives within our educational system and profession atlarge, working with internal and external stakeholders to identify barriers and implement best practices that contribute to healthy and educational equity for all.
-Students are expected to approach the MCU curriculum and their learning with critical thinking, non-judgment, and self-reflexivity in commitment to cultural humility, compassion, and equity practices.
+MCU is committed to undertaking a holistic approach to disparity and diversity initiatives within our educational system and profession atlarge, working with internal and external stakeholders to identify barriers and implement best practices that contribute healthy and educational equity for all.
+Students are to expected to approach the MCU curriculum and their learning with critical thinking, non-judgment, and self-reflexivity in commitment to cultural humility, compassion, and equity practices.
 Students are expected to respect diverse ways of being in the world, create inclusive classroom spaces, and honor the unique lived experiences of all individuals.
-To learn about MCU's commitment and expectations of our students, faculty, and staff, please read the MCU's Equity and Social Justice Position Statement here https://www.midwifery.edu/equity-and-social-justice/.
+To learn about MCU's commitment and expectations of our students, faculty, and staff, please read the MCU's Equity and Social Justice Position Statement.